Shahzaibfardeen/100_Days_Of_Code/README.md

 ### Meanwhile Need to Focus on :

-Due to Eid-ul-fittar, I am on a vacation.
-I'll try to come back to coding as soon as possible.
-But in the main time, during the vacation, I'll try to read some books and resources in my free time.
-I'll update the vacation progress here:
+My Daily Professional Routines : Linux, 100 Days Of Code, SQL, Web Developments.
+My Daily Routines              : 2 Hours Workouts, 2 Hours Code, 2 Hours Learnings.
+My Volunteer Experience        : ELDO

 - ##### *ELDO - EnLift Development Organization* :
 	- I started this organization to share knowledge with each others.
 Technology, Science & Knowledge are important in modern contemporary society.
 We not only focus on Technical & Technology.
 We also focus on Soft Skills & Aptitude. we all gather to enrich our minds.
-	- Link To The Project "[The Road to learn React](https://shahzaibfardeen.github.io/EnLift_Development_Organization-/index.html)" by [Shahzaib Fardeen](https://twitter.com/rwieruch "Robin Wieruch") [Ch: 4]
+	- Link To The Project "[EnLift Development Organization](https://shahzaibfardeen.github.io/EnLift_Development_Organization-/index.html)" by [Shahzaib Fardeen](https://www.instagram.com/shahzaib_fardeen/)

-- ##### *Vacation Day 2: 23 June, 2017, Friday* :
-	- No reading or coding today also.
-Visiting some relatives house.
+- ##### *100 Days Of Code : 15 November, 2021, Monday* :
+	- 100 Days of Code & Projects.

 ## Completed Projects List